srid/ema/docs/start/tutorial.md

 ## Expanding on Hello World

-Okay, but that's just *one* page.
-But we want to add a second page.
+The above was a trivial static site with *one* page only.
+Let's say we want to add a second page.
 And we might as well add more content than "Hello, Ema".
 Let's do that next.
-The first step is define the [[routes|route]] type that corresponds to our site's pages.
-Add the following:
+The first step is define the [[routes|route]] type that corresponds to our site's two pages.
+Replace the existing `Route` type with the following:

 ```haskell
 data Route